(919) 752-3088

 Family Court Adoption Process in North Carolina

-Adoption cases go through family court in North Carolina.
+Adoption cases go through the family court in North Carolina.
 These courts handle custody, child support, divorce, and other domestic issues.

 Most step-parent adoptions require two separate actions: